StephenVanSon/TutorMe/README.md

 ##Installation and Usage

 To install and run, download repository and build the project in AndroidStudio.
-Then, either run an Android emaulator or with an Android Device attached, build and run the app.
+Then, either build and run the project in an Android emulator or run on an attached Android device.

 ##Technologies Used
 Java, Firebase API, Google Maps API, AndroidStudio